cmu-sei/vessel/README.md

 To run unit tests, execute:
 * `make test`

-To run all the above, execute:
+To run all checks and tests in a clean environment, similar to the Ci workflow, execute:
 * `make ci`

 ### Building